ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/build_a_model.md

+{% set esm1_5_build_config = "https://github.com/ACCESS-NRI/ACCESS-ESM1.5" %}
+{% set spack_setup = "/getting_started/spack" %}
+[ACCESS models]: /models/configurations
+[gadi]: https://opus.nci.org.au/display/Help/0.+Welcome+to+Gadi#id-0.WelcometoGadi-Overview
+[spack-configuration-scopes-documentation]: https://spack.readthedocs.io/en/latest/configuration.html#configuration-scopes

 !!! danger
     This page is tailored to experienced users and collaborators developing ACCESS models.<br>
     This step is *not* required if you *only* want to run a model.
 If you are looking for information on how to run a model, refer to the [Run a Model](/models/run-a-model) section.

-{% set esm1_5_build_config = "https://github.com/ACCESS-NRI/ACCESS-ESM1.5" %}
-{% set spack_setup = "/getting_started/spack" %}
-[gadi]: https://opus.nci.org.au/display/Help/0.+Welcome+to+Gadi#id-0.WelcometoGadi-Overview
-[spack-configuration-scopes-documentation]: https://spack.readthedocs.io/en/latest/configuration.html#configuration-scopes

 # Modify and build an ACCESS model's source code